 ☐ Information Update for assigned Pooled Geographic Number Resource (complete section 3)

+☐ Transfer Thousands-Blocks (complete section 4)

-☐☐ Return of Thousands-Blocks (complete section 4)
+☐ Return of Thousands-Blocks (complete section 5)

 2. Pooled CO Code/Block Application

-Requested Effective Date (yyyy/mm/dd): Click here to enter a date.
+Requested Effective Date (yyyy-mm-dd): Click here to enter a date.

-Requested Expedited Treatment by CNA?
-See section <TBD> of Guidelines Yes ☐ No ☐
+Requested Expedited CNA Treatment?
+See section <TBD> of Guidelines Yes ☐

-☐By selecting this checkbox, I acknowledge that I am requesting the earliest possible Effective Date the Administrator can grant.
+By selecting Yes, I acknowledge that I am requesting the earliest possible Effective Date the Administrator can grant.
 Please note that this only applies to a reduction in the Administrator’s processing time, however the request will still be processed in the order received.

 (Section 2.b is not applicable where a shorter interval is requested requiring approval of an Emergency Notification by CRTC staff)